Konvt/pgbar/docs/QuickStart.md

 int main()
 {
-  // Obtain std::shared_ptr with the same number of parameters auto bars1 = pgbar::make_dynamic<pgbar::Channel::Stdout>( pgbar::config::Line(), pgbar::config::Block() );
+  // Obtain std::unique_ptr with the same number of parameters auto bars1 = pgbar::make_dynamic<pgbar::Channel::Stdout>( pgbar::config::Line(), pgbar::config::Block() );
   auto bars2 = pgbar::make_dynamic<>( pgbar::ProgressBar<>(), pgbar::BlockBar<>() );
   // To store different progress bar types, both bars1 and bars2 are of the std::tuple type,
-  // containing multiple std::shared_ptr objects.
+  // containing multiple std::unique_ptr objects.
   // If the C++ standard used is greater than 17,
   // then structured binding can be used to directly obtain the content of the return value
 #if __cplusplus >= 201703L
   auto& [progressbar, blockbar] = bars1;
 #endif

-  // Create a std::vector<std::shared_ptr</* Bar Type */>> where all progress bar types are the same.
+  // Create a std::vector<std::unique_ptr</* Bar Type */>> where all progress bar types are the same.
   // And initialize all the internal progress bar objects using the configuration objects provided by the parameters. auto bar3 = pgbar::make_dynamic<pgbar::Channel::Stdout>( pgbar::config::Spin(), 6 );
   auto bar4 = pgbar::make_dynamic( pgbar::SpinBar<pgbar::Channel::Stdout>(), 6 );
   // The configuration data of all progress bars inside bar3 and bar4 are the same.

-  // Create a std::vector<std::shared_ptr</* Bar Type */>> where all progress bar types are the same.
+  // Create a std::vector<std::unique_ptr</* Bar Type */>> where all progress bar types are the same.
   // The provided parameters will act in sequence on the internal progress bar object. auto bar5 = pgbar::make_dynamic<pgbar::config::Sweep>( 3, pgbar::config::Sweep() );
   auto bar6 =